coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

           given to some notation, say ``"{ y } & { z }"`` in fact applies to the underlying ``"{ x }"``\-free rule which is ``"y & z"``).

+.. note:: Notations such as ``"( p | q )"`` (or starting with ``"( x | "``,
+          more generally) are deprecated as they conflict with the syntax for nested disjunctive patterns (see :ref:`extendedpatternmatching`),
+          and are not honored in pattern expressions.

+          .. warn:: Use of @string Notation is deprecated as it is inconsistent with pattern syntax.

+             This warning is disabled by default to avoid spurious diagnostics due to legacy notation in the Coq standard library.
+             It can be turned on with the ``-w disj-pattern-notation`` flag.

 Persistence of notations
 ++++++++++++++++++++++++